 - 2.4.6.2.(a)(1) The Undergraduate Curriculum Committee shall consist of representatives of the Administration, the Academic Faculty, and the Students, with all members having voting privileges. - 2.4.6.2.(a)(2) The Committee shall recommend to the Academic Faculty the requirements for all undergraduate degrees and all proposals for changes in undergraduate degree requirements and curricula.
 It shall evaluate all new undergraduate courses and degree programs of each Department of Instruction and transmit them with recommendations to the Academic Faculty for action. - 2.4.6.2.(a)(3) The Committee shall recommend to the Academic Faculty the establishment of guidelines regulating student petitions for course substitution and grade corrections. - 2.4.6.2.(a)(4) The Committee shall rule on requests and appeals by undergraduate students for exceptions to established rules and regulations in academic matters. - 2.4.6.2.(a)(5) The Committee shall continually review new methods, aids, and techniques of instruction.
-When significant changes are considered possible, the Committee shall make recommendations to the Academic Faculty or to the appropriate Department of Instruction. - 2.4.6.2.(a)(6) Upon adoption of these Statutes and thereafter at intervals not exceeding six years, the Committee shall make a thorough study of Institute undergraduate curricula, the division of curricula into Departments of Instruction and Centers, and the allocation of Departments of Instruction to Colleges.
+When significant changes are considered possible, the Committee shall make recommendations to the Academic Faculty or to the appropriate Department of Instruction. - 2.4.6.2.(a)(6) To accomplish the systematic review of academic programs (see Section 5.10.1), the Committee shall, at regular intervals, make a thorough study of Institute undergraduate curricula, reviewing all appropriate documentation prepared for each unit or program going through program review.
+At the same intervals the Committee shall also study the division of curricula into Departments of Instruction and Centers, and the allocation of Departments of Instruction to Colleges.
 The committee shall report its findings to the Academic Faculty with appropriate recommendations.